- How long does it take to learn a musical?

 Music: EASY

-Drama: VERY EASY
+Drama: VERY EASYPromise U.

 Age: 2nd grade and up, although younger children can be incorporated for the last two scenes, and four songs, of the musical.